design-group/style-guide/README.md

 The top level native Perspective `Views` folder contains a folder that describes the primary feature in this tree. \
 The `Example Feature` folder contains the `Embedded Views` folder, `Popups` folder, and `Example Feature` view.\
 The `Embedded Views` folder expands into multiple folders and views, the folders organize related views that need to stay together.\
-The `Shopping Views` folder simply contains a few related views, while the `Messenger` folder contains a subviews and additional folders to further group and organize nested views.
+The `Shopping` folder simply contains a few related views, while the `Messenger` folder contains a subviews and additional folders to further group and organize nested views.

 ## View Structure
 The root container of a view should be one of the following: